 The core CCounterEvent is a counter controlled by the events at the inputs.
 The values at the inputs are not considered.
 Ex: If there is an event on iUp then the counter counts up.
-An event is a pulse signal for a single step, i.e. for one clock cycle.
-Events might be consecutive at each step.
+An event is a pulse signal for a single step, i.e., one clock cycle.
+There may be events at each steps.